Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 • Gloves (Waterproof)

-Essential Equipment List for Everest Base Camp Trek in June:
+Essential Equipment List for EBC Trek in June

 Here is a list of other essential equipment that you may require while on the Everest Base Camp trek in June: